 11.3.2 Forward error correction (FEC)

-The FEC is inner convolutional coding.
 The PPDU shall be encoded with a convolutional encoder of coding rate R = 1/2, 2/3, or 3/4, corresponding to the desired data rate.
-The convolutional encoder shall use the industry-standard generator polynomials, g0 = 1338 and g1 = 1718, of rate R = 1/2, as shown in Figure 86.
+The convolutional encoder shall use the industry-standard generator polynomials, g0 = 1338 and g1 = 1718, of rate R = 1/2, as shown in Figure 85.
 The bit denoted as "A" shall be output from the encoder before the bit denoted as "B".
-The summation operation presented in Figure 86 is a modulo-2 summation, i.e., an XOR operation.
+The summation operation presented in Figure 85 is a modulo-2 summation, i.e., an XOR operation.
 A subscript eight denotes octal values.

 Higher rates shall be derived from this encoding mechanism by employing "puncturing."
 Puncturing is a procedure for omitting some of the encoded bits in the transmitter (thus reducing the number of transmitted bits and increasing the coding rate) and inserting a dummy zero metric into the convolutional decoder on the receive side in place of the omitted bits.
-The puncturing patterns are illustrated in Figure 87.
+The puncturing patterns are illustrated in Figure 86.
 Decoding by the Viterbi algorithm is recommended.

-Convolution encoder (1338,1718)
+Figure 85 Convolution encoder (1338,1718)

-Puncturing (bit stealing) algorithmSX=x7+x4+1 the all
+Figure 86 Puncturing (bit stealing) algorithm

+11.3.3 PHY payload scrambler and descrambler

+The payload field shall be scrambled with a length-127 PPDU-synchronous scrambler.
+The octets of the PSDU are placed in the serial bit stream for transmission, bit zero first and bit seven last.
+The PPDU synchronous scrambler uses the generator polynomial S(x).
+The PHY payload scrambler is illustrated in Figure 87.

+SX=x7+x4+1

+Figure 87 PHY payload scrambler

+The 127-bit sequence generated repeatedly by the scrambler shall be (leftmost used first), 00001110 11110010 11001001 00000010 00100110 00101110 10110110 00001100 11010100 11100111 10110100 00101010 11111010 01010001 10111000 1111111.
+In the initial state, the whole sequence is in 1’s.
+The same scrambler is used to scramble transmit data and to descramble receive data.

-11.3.3 OFDM modulator
+11.3.4 OFDM modulator

-11.3.3.1 DC-biased OFDM modulator
+11.3.4.1 DC-biased OFDM modulator

-The real time-domain OFDM signal, generated at the PHY, is used to modulate the light emitting device (an LED or a laser diode), which serves as the transmitter front-end.
-The modulation is conducted only within the active operational range of the device.
-In this range, the electrical signal and the light output signal must be positive at all times.

-The approach for modulating the LED active range with an OFDM signal is to set a positive operating point, around which the bipolar OFDM signal can be realized.
-Figure 88 illustrates this principle.
-The positive bias can be introduced as part of the analog front-end (in the case of AC-coupled LED drivers) or as part of the information signal (in case of DC-coupled drivers).
-This approach is known as DC-biased OFDM.
+The approach for modulating the LED active range with an OFDM signal is to set a positive operating point, around which the bipolar OFDM signal can be realized as illustrated in Figure 88.

-DC-biased OFDM
+Figure 88 DC-biased OFDM

 The IDFT size is fixed in the LB-PHY mode to enable lower implementation complexity.
 The modulation of the different frequency-domain subcarriers is achieved through an IDFT operation, described as follows: